Jo Sinclair: Writing

 Her novels Sing at My Wake and Anna Teller portray the pain of youth, the complexity of the parent-child relationship and the rarity of sexual fulfillment in a woman's life.
 Sing at My Wake was based almost entirely on the true story of Seid's close friend Margaret Lyons Diederich, Margaret's estranged husband, Thomas, and their son, Thomas Jr. (all three natives of Cleveland, Ohio).
 Catherine Ganly, the heroine in Sing at My Wake, presents the unhappiness of a woman's existence in 20th-century America.
 As a child her mercurial mother baffles her and as a young wife her husband's depression destroys her sexual satisfaction.
 Only in her affair with Paul Randolph, a sculptor, does Catherine realize herself as a woman.
 But this sexual awakening is a conflation of sex and death.

 The fictional Anna Hurvitz Teller is, on the other hand, the prototypical strong immigrant woman who overcomes this unhappiness of the 20th-century American female by sheer determination.
 Perceived by outsiders, the Teller home is perfection; experienced by the participants, the home is a depressed one.
 In this novel, Sinclair associates Jewishness with pain and deformity and depression with sexual dissatisfaction.

-Though Sinclair is often included in discussions of American-Jewish novelists, her interest in the painful psychology of the 20th-century human transcends the boundaries such a category suggests.
+Although Sinclair often is included in discussions of American-Jewish novelists, her interest in the painful psychology of the 20th-century human transcends the boundaries such a category suggests.
 Her characters must confront their own pasts as well as learn to accept the values and pasts of others.
-In Anna Teller, the Tellers' Jewishness is also quite peripheral.
+In Anna Teller, the Tellers' Jewishness is peripheral.
 Emil feels unidentified with Jewish peoplehood, but joining a temple does not assuage his pain; acceptance of his mother as a strong, but human and loving woman does.
 In Sing at My Wake, the only characters who are Jewish are Phil and Anne Barron, friends of the heroine.

-Seid published only four novels in her career.
-She was much more at home with the short story, many of which have appeared in anthologies.
-She also produced a volume of memoirs, The Seasons: Death and Transfiguration, (Feminist Press, 1993).
-Seid continued to produce short stories and articles although her output slowed somewhat as she aged.
-She succumbed to cancer on April 4, 1995 at the age of 81 at her home in Jenkintown, Pennsylvania.
+Seid published four novels in her career.
+Many of her short stories have appeared in anthologies.
+She also produced the memoir The Seasons: Death and Transfiguration, (Feminist Press, 1993).
+Seid continued to produce short stories and articles, but her output slowed somewhat as she aged.
+She succumbed to cancer on April 4, 1995 at age 81 at her home in Jenkintown, Pennsylvania.